All Posts

 the Form 4, Formlabs industry-leading stereolithography 3D printer

 Stereolithography (SLA) 3D printing is the most common resin 3D printing process and has become vastly popular for its ability to produce high-accuracy, isotropic, and watertight prototypes and end-use parts.
-SLA 3D printers enable a range of advanced material properties, superior surface finish, and fine features.
+SLA 3D printers produce parts with a range of advanced material properties, superior surface finishes, and fine features.

 Stereolithography, also known as vat photopolymerization or resin 3D printing, is an additive manufacturing process where a light source cures liquid resin into hardened plastic.